sorenmacbeth/flambo/Tutorial.md

 ### What is tf-idf?

-TF-IDF (term frequency-inverse document frequency) is a way to score the importance of words (or terms) in a document based on how frequently they appear across multiple doucments (or corpus).
+TF-IDF (term frequency-inverse document frequency) is a way to score the importance of terms in a document based on how frequently they appear across a collection of documents (corpus).
 The tf-idf weight of a term in a document is the product of its `tf` weight:

 `tf(t, d) = (number of times term t appears in document d) / (total number of terms in document d)`